 - Windsor Castle.
 Fans of the Royal family will enjoy this visit any time of year, but they really go all out with Christmas decorations.
 Don’t miss the giant tree in St. George’s Hall.

 - Hampton Court Palace.
 Henry VIII once celebrated here, and the sprawling palace is an attraction I recommend for anyone visiting the London area.
-During the winter season the palace comes alive with a lights trail, ice skating, and seasonal events.
+During the winter season the palace comes alive with seasonal events and ice skating.

 - Hever Castle.
 Once the childhood home of Anne Boleyn, this countryside castle near London is picture perfect.
 At Christmas, a small market and funfair sets up just beyond the double-moated castle.